rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-09-18-the-end-of-a-wonderful-summer.md

 ##### What have we achieved during the RGSoC?
 At the beginning, there was a lot of reading, we mean (a lot) * 10 … and nothing left in our heads till the moment we started the real coding process :)
 As you all know, it doesn't matter how many books and tutorials you gonna read, the practice is the most important thing if you want to learn coding.
 So, this summer we spent our time in reading and practicing, reading and practicing and listening to our coaches, and again, and again, and again.
-And the practice – coding was … :) you know … fascinating in its own way :) You can spend hours in trying to find a solution or fix bugs etc. … but when you make it, when you see you have finished the task, well, you are full with enthusiasm to start with the next one … :) :) :)
+And the practice – coding was … :) you know … fascinating in its own way :) You can spend hours trying to find a solution or fix bugs etc. … but when you make it, when you see you have finished the task, well, you are full with enthusiasm to start with the next one … :) :) :)

 ##### What comes next?
 As maybe, every team from this year edition of RGSoC knows that 3 months are not enough to learn all aspects of coding, we are eager to continue our training in RoR, JavaScript and further some other programming languages.
 'Cause our aim is to become Senior RoR Developers :)